trehn/termdown/README.md

-  -s, --no-seconds    Don't show seconds until last minute -t, --text TEXT     Text to display at end of countdown -T, --title TEXT    Text to display on top of countdown/stopwatch -v, --voice VOICE   Mac OS X only: spoken countdown (starting at 10), choose
+  -s, --no-seconds    Don't show seconds until last minute -t, --text TEXT     Text to display at end of countdown -T, --title TEXT    Text to display on top of countdown/stopwatch -w, --window-title  Update the terminal title with the remaining/elapsed
+                      time
+  -v, --voice VOICE   Mac OS X only: spoken countdown (starting at 10), choose
                       VOICE from `say -v '?'` --no-figlet         Don't use ASCII art for display